Looking for a getaway from the city? These are the best places to visit Upstate NY.

 - International Boxing Hall of Fame (Canastota) – Home of boxing legends Carmen Basilio and Billy Backus, and includes the original boxing ting from Madison Square Garden, promo posters, boxing trucks and more from the greatest boxers in history.

-- JELL-O Museum (LeRoy) – Invented in 1897 in this small town, see the history of the iconic dessert that we all grew up with.
+- JELL-O Museum (LeRoy) – Invented in 1897 in this small town, see the history of the iconic dessert we all grew up with.

-- Lucille Ball Desi Arnaz Museum (Jamestown) – Stop by the hometown of Lucille Ball to see reproductions of the sets from I Love Lucy, along with props, costumes, memorabilia and more.
+- Lucille Ball Desi Arnaz Museum (Jamestown) – Stop by the hometown of Lucille Ball to see reproductions of the sets from I Love Lucy, along with props, costumes, memorabilia, and more.

 - National Baseball Hall of Fame and Museum (Cooperstown) – Explore three stories of baseball past and present.

 - National Bottle Museum (Ballston Spa) – Did you know bottle-making was the first primary industry in the US?
 Stop by to see roughly 2,000 antique bottles and learn about the innovations throughout history.

 - Nat’l Memorial Day Museum (Waterloo) – This town is recognized as the origin of Memorial Day, and this museum tells you everything you want to know about it.